-PAUSANIAS writes, that, four hundred years after the battle of Marathon, there were still heard, in the place where it was fought, the neighing of horses, and the shouts of soldiers, animating one another to the fight.
-Plutarch, also, speaks of spectres seen and dreadful howlings heard in the Dryden was to enter into the eighth year of his age.
-The Court being "in Progress," and Mr. Dryden at leisure, he was invited to the country-seat of the Earl of Berkshire, his brother-in-law, to keep the long vacation with him, at Charlton in Wilts.
+The time, at last, came, and August was the inauspicious month, in which young Dryden was to enter into the eighth year of his age The Court being "in Progress," and Mr. Dryden at leisure, he was invited to the country-seat of the Earl of Berkshire, his brother-in-law, to keep the long vacation with him, at Charlton in Wilts.
 His lady was invited to her uncle Mordaunt's, to pass the remainder of the summer.
 When they came to divide the children, Lady Elizabeth would have him take John, and suffer her to take Charles.
 But Mr. Dryden was too absolute, and they parted in anger: he took Charles with him, and she was obliged to be content with John.